shivam2093/SPRING-DATA-JPA/README.md

 ## Description

-In this course you learn everything there is to learn about Spring Data JPA allowing to build scalable backend applications backed by any relational database.
-Spring Data JPA is a great choice allowing to speed your development and focus on the business logic.
-There will be a lot of coding In this course you will learn the following:

 - What is Spring Data JPA
 - Connect to a real database and not in memory DB
 - How to map classes to tables